puppetlabs/puppet-resource_api/README.md

 end
 ```

-An example of a corresponding schema may look like:
+An example of a corresponding schema:

 ```ruby
 # lib/puppet/transport/device_type.rb